tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the key agreement.
-The server can now compute the shared secret (the premaster secret).
-At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the premaster secret (via the "handshake master secret").
-The remainder of the server's
-handshake messages will be encrypted using that key.
+The server can now compute a shared secret (the ephemeral secret).
+At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the master secret (via the "handshake master secret").
+The remainder of the server's handshake messages will be encrypted using that key.

 Following these messages, the server will send an EncryptedExtensions message which contains a response to any client's extensions which are